Arts Education in Missouri

 MAAE believes the arts are a crucial and intricate part of STE(A)M education

-In Missouri, you will find four distinct ways that the arts are used in education.
+In Missouri, you may find four distinct ways that the arts are used in K-12 education.

 These approaches meet different needs and goals addressed by each.